barricklab/breseq/src/doc/gd_format.rst

 Counting Mutations
 """"""""""""""""""

-These attributes control how molecular events in a a :program:`GenomeDiff` are counted for summary purposes.
+These attributes control how molecular events in a :program:`GenomeDiff` are counted for summary purposes.

 * **between**\ =\ *<element_name>*